williamSanjaya-UGM/Java-Excercise1/readme.md

 1. add+2 to every string, ex "hello" become "jgnnq"
 2. try hashfunction by using HashMap

-validation: using combinator design pattern to validate Customer registration
+validation: using combinator design pattern to validate Customer registration (also by the help of using regex match pattern)

 Tips: some useful stream methods;